mrdotb/blog/content/blog/openvpn-client-on-server.md

 [mrdotb@server] sudo echo "nameserver 8.8.8.8" >> /etc/resolv.conf
 [mrdotb@server] sudo echo "nameserver 8.8.4.4" >> /etc/resolv.conf
 ```
-Your openvpn server push some bad routes preventing you to use your local host resolver.
+Your openvpn server pushes some bad routes preventing you to use your local host resolver.
 Using google DNS is the easiest way to solve the problem.

 8. How can you reset all the previous modifications ?
 ```shell